perbu/silly-node-canopy/README.md

 $ c8 --reporter=html report
 ```

-This will generate a HTML report in the coverage folder
+This will generate a HTML report in the coverage folder.
+See if you can use the report to spot the bug in the routes.
+i